CatMoe/Blessing/.github/README.md

 # Blessing

 Recoding of MoeFilter.
-Utility and anti-bot (soon) based on BungeeCord.
+Utility and anti-bot (soon) for Minecraft: Java Edition.

 That being said.
 Most utility modules (such as config and event) are cross-platform.
 All you need to do is compile the dependencies required for the module together.